newhavenrb/conferences/Software.md

 ## Utilities

 * [SparkleShare](https://github.com/hbons/sparkleshare) - Like Dropbox, but working with git repositories.
-Makes wiki "live blogging" easier.
+Makes wiki "live blogging" easier (but with a lot of commits -- notice how @benjaminoakes has 800+)